colonelPanic2/sp2023-445/notebooks/luis/README.md

 ####GET INFORMATION ABOUT FETCHING SUBSYSTEM POWER CONSUMPTION?####
 ####MAKE SURE TO INCLUDE CALCULATIONS                          ####

-# 2023-03-02 - PCB redesign (microcontroller interrupts, new H-bridges, full fetching/control I/O)
+# 2023-03-02 - PCB redesign 1
+(microcontroller interrupts, new H-bridges, full fetching output to control)

 We need to review our PCB to make sure that the control and fetching subsystems can communicate with each other and the ultrasonic sensors asynchronously without using extra resources.
 Also, we need to establish the mappings of the fetching subsystem's outputs to the control subsystem.